acoullandreau/disaster_response_pipeline/readme.md

 There are several dependencies for this package.
 The versions provided here are those used for testing.

 - argparse 1.1
+- bokeh 1.3.4 (for coloring of the visualisations)
 - json 2.0.9
 - nltk 3.4.4
 - numpy 1.16.4